brmcdoug/sonic/1-two-tier-small-clos/2-tier-small-clos-readme.md

 | sonic05        | 192.168.122.105    |
 | sonic06        | 192.168.122.106    |

-2. Ssh to each node, check interface and IP status.
+2. Noting that sonic01 and sonic03 have not been configured yet, ssh to each of the other nodes and check interface and IP status.
 Example:

 ```
-ssh cisco@192.168.122.101
+ssh cisco@192.168.122.102

 show interfaces status
 show ip interfaces